yelynn1/h6751/index.md

 ### Kaggle Competition (5%)

-H6751 will host a internal text mining competition.
+H6751 will host a internal 5 weeks text mining competition.
 The deatils will be announced later.

 ### Individual In-class Assignment (15%)